Skip to main content

 curl -fsSL https://raw.githubusercontent.com/gnolang/gno/master/misc/install.sh | sh

 Binaries land in $HOME/.gno/bin.
-The script is bash-only; Windows users should use WSL or see Installation page for source builds, Docker, version pinning (--version <tag>), or --full (validator node).
+The installer supports Linux and macOS; on Windows use WSL.
+See the Installation page for source builds, Docker, version pinning with --version <tag>, or a full validator node with --full.

 Verify the toolchain is on your $PATH: